-In February 2020, we completed a Warrant Exercise Inducement offering and received net proceeds of approximately \$2.3 million, as well as an additional \$700,000 from the underwriter exercising its overallotment warrants from the December 2019 underwritten financing transaction.
-In addition, as inducement for these exercises, we issued 6,927,258 warrants to purchase shares of common stock at \$0.3495 per share.
-The warrants are exercisable on the six-month anniversary of issuance and expire in five years from the date first exercisable.
-On March 2, 2020, we completed a registered direct offering to certain institutional investors of 23,000,000 shares of common stock at a purchase price of \$0.40 per share raising net proceeds of received net cash proceeds of approximately \$8.6 million.
-On March 4, 2020, we received net cash proceeds of approximately \$6.1 million from an additional registered direct offering to certain institutional investors of 16,000,000 shares of common stock at a negotiated purchase price of \$0.41 per share.
+In January 2020, we completed a Warrant Exercise Inducement offering and received net proceeds of approximately \$2.3 million, as well as an additional \$700,000 from the underwriter exercising its overallotment warrants from the December 2019 underwritten financing transaction.
+In addition, as inducement for these exercises, we issued 692,725 warrants to purchase shares of common stock at \$3.495 per share.
+The warrants are exercisable on the six-month anniversary of issuance and expire five years following the date first exercisable.
+On March 2, 2020, we sold and issued 2,300,000 shares of our common stock at a purchase price of \$4.00 per share in a registered direct offering and received net proceeds of approximately \$8.6 million, after deducting placement agent fees and other expenses.
+On March 4, 2020, we sold and issued 1,600,000 shares of our common stock at a purchase price of \$4.10 per share in a registered direct offering and received net cash proceeds of approximately \$6.1 million after deducting placement agent fees and other expenses.
+On April 16, 2020, we sold and issued 2,230,000 shares of our common stock at a purchase price of \$4.60 per share in a registered direct offering and received net cash proceeds of approximately \$9.6 million, after deducting placement agent fees and other expenses.

-As of March 31, 2020, our cash totaled \$21.5 million, and our outstanding net indebtedness totaled \$1.8 million.
+As of September 30, 2020, our cash totaled \$16.9 million.
 While we currently are in the commercialization stage of operations, we have not yet achieved profitability and anticipate that we will continue to incur net losses for the foreseeable future.
 While we believe that, absent the COVID-19 pandemic, based on our historical and planned cash usage our current cash would have supported our operations through most of 2021, due to the uncertainty introduced by the impact of COVID-19 on revenues and cash usage, there is uncertainty as to the period of time for which existing cash can support our ongoing operations.
-We have determined that there is substantial doubt about our ability to continue as a going concern for the one-year period following the date that our unaudited condensed financial statements for the three months ended March 31, 2020 were issued, and we expect that we will need additional financing to execute on our current or future business strategies.
+We have determined that there is substantial doubt about our ability to continue as a going concern for the one-year period following the date that our unaudited condensed financial statements for the three and nine months ended September 30, 2020 were issued, and we expect that we will need additional financing to execute on our current or future business strategies.